Unraveling the Mechanism of Drug Binding to SARS-CoV-2 RNA Pseudoknot with Thermodynamics-Driven Machine Learning: Results and Discussion

-An interesting result is that significant differences exist between FELs corresponding to MERA$^0$ and MERA$^{\pm}$ interacting with the pseudoknot (\rsfig{fig:cycle}{b,c}).
-These two protonation states of the same inhibitor cause qualitatively different FELs for the same RNA topology.
-When MERA$^0$ interacts with the threaded form of the pseudoknot, it creates an asymmetric landscape with a very low $F^\dagger_{\mathrm{S}_1 \to \mathrm{S}_2}$ barrier.
-In contrast, MERA$^{\pm}$ produces a more symmetric three-basin landscape with similar barriers and free-energy differences.
-For the unthreaded form, only the zwitterionic form MERA$^{\pm}$ significantly perturbs the FEL of RU.
-Thus, the physiological protonation state of MERA is essential for accurate prediction of RNA--drug interactions.
+An interesting result is that significant differences exist between the FELs of MERA$^0$ and MERA$^{\pm}$ interacting with the pseudoknot (\rsfig{fig:cycle}{b,c}).
+These two protonation states of the same inhibitor produce qualitatively different FELs for the same RNA topology.
+In the threaded form, MERA$^0$ creates an asymmetric landscape with a very low $F^\dagger_{\mathrm{S}_1 \to \mathrm{S}_2}$ barrier, whereas MERA$^{\pm}$ produces a more symmetric three-basin landscape with a significantly higher $F^\dagger_{\mathrm{S}_1 \to \mathrm{S}_2}$ barrier.
+For the unthreaded form, only the zwitterionic MERA$^{\pm}$ significantly perturbs the FEL of RU.
+Thus, this confirms that the physiological protonation state of MERA is essential for accurate prediction of RNA--drug interactions.